CrumrineCoder/Bard-Release/README.md

 * Register User message issue
 * Home Page
 * Grid but don't make each item the same height, Pinterest does it better.
+* Check if the user is logged in for the catalog.